 - a.
 Prior to October 1, the Executive Director submits to the Board of Managers a proposed operating budget for the fiscal year commencing October 1.
 The operating budget includes proposed expenditures and the means of financing them. - b.
 Prior to October 1, the Board of Managers formally approves the budget document following a public hearing. - c.
 The approved annual budget is used as a control device for the General Fund. - d.
 The budget for the General Fund is adopted on a basis consistent with generally accepted accounting principles (GAAP).
 Budgetary comparisons presented for the General Fund in this report are on this GAAP budgetary basis. - e.
 Appropriations for the General Fund lapse at the end of the fiscal year. - f.
 Expenditures cannot legally exceed appropriations at the fund level.
 Expenditures are monitored by the NCTCOG's Administration Department.
 When expenditures are required for functions that have not been budgeted, authorization to incur the expenditures is requested from the Districts's Board of Managers by resolution during its regular quarterly meetings. - g.
-The Executive Director is authorized to transfer budgeted amounts between programs; however, the District's Board of Managers would approve any revisions, which would increase total expenditures.
+The Program Director is authorized to transfer budgeted amounts between programs up to 10% of annual expenditure budget.
+Executive Director is authorized to transfer budgeted amounts between programs; however, the District's Board of Managers would approve any revisions, which would increase total expenditures.